Vaillancourt Fountain: Embarcadero Plaza renovation project and fountain removal

 In 2024, the city unveiled plans for renovating portions of Embarcadero Plaza and Sue Bierman Park into a 5 acre through a public–private partnership with BXP, Inc., owner of the adjacent Embarcadero Center.

 Provisional plans did not include the fountain, which Mayor London Breed joked had as its "only function ... to block the view of the bay."
 In early 2025, the city commissioned an independent consultant to create a Historic Resource Review (HRR), to ascertain if the fountain met the definition of a historic resource according to the California Environmental Quality Act (CEQA), and conditions assessment, to determine the physical state of the fountain.

 In May 2025, the consultant's Historic Resource Review (HRR) determined the fountain to be a historic resource.
 In October 2025, the San Francisco Planning Department concurred with the historic resource determination.

 In June 2025, the consultant's conditions assessment of the fountain concluded that "Vaillancourt Fountain exhibits a range of deterioration that must be addressed for it to continue to be enjoyed safely".
 The fountain was fenced off to protect the public during the same month.

 On August 18, 2025, the San Francisco Recreation & Parks Department formally requested deaccessioning and removal of the fountain in a letter to the San Francisco Arts Commission.
-The letter notes that the fountain is "...a critical design challenge in the Embarcadero Plaza and Sue Bierman Park project..."
+The letter noted that the fountain was"...a critical design challenge in the Embarcadero Plaza and Sue Bierman Park project..."
 A week later, Vaillancourt sent a cease and desist letter.

+The former Vaillancourt Fountain on April 30, 2026, the fourth day of its disassembly.

 Three San Francisco Arts Commission hearings regarding the fountain were held: